SouthCoast Alliance

 By: Phil Cooke

-After decades working in the industry, I’m still amazed at the clueless production assistants that manage to get hired on video and film productions.
+After decades in the film industry, I’m still amazed at the clueless production assistants who manage to get hired on video and film productions.
 No matter how low you are on the food chain, you’re there for a reason, and people are watching.
-So to make sure your first day isn’t your last day, and with a hat-tip to DP and Director Brad Knull, here’s 10 things you should never forget:
+So to ensure your first day isn’t your last day, and with a hat-tip to DP and Director Brad Knull, here’s 10 pieces of film industry advice you should never forget:

-1. Show up early.
+Show up early.
 You’re the new kid, and nobody’s going to wait for you.
-Show up on time or don’t show up at all – even if it means you leave 2 hours early in case of traffic.
+Arriving on time is crucial; even if it means leaving 2 hours early in case of traffic.

-3. Bring a rain coat, flashlight, protein bars, cab fare, mobile phone charger – and anything else you can think of – because Murphy’s Law is real .
+Bring a raincoat, flashlight, protein bars, cab fare, mobile phone charger – and anything else you can think of – because Murphy’s Law is real.
+Remember, this advice is especially important for those involved in youth-centric films, as preparation can make all the difference in a fast-paced environment like the SouthCoast Alliance.

 Read More